 It is very important that you take up the vaccine.
 It is being offered in response to a rapidly growing increase in cases of a highly aggressive strain of meningococcal disease group W. This disease can cause Meningitis and septicemia that can kill in hours, and those who recover may be left severely disabled.
 The vaccine also protects against three other meningococcal groups too – A, C and Y.

 If you decide not to have the vaccination please let us know so we can enter this on your medical records.

-Further information on the vaccination programme and meningococcal disease can be found on NHS Choices at: http://www.nhs.uk/Conditions/vaccinations/Pages/men-acwy-vaccine.aspx
+Further information on the vaccination programme and meningococcal disease can be found on NHS UK at: www.nhs.uk/Conditions/vaccinations/Pages/men-acwy-vaccine.aspx